Get all the insider tips and tricks on transportation inside Montreal during the Canadian Grand Prix.

 Ferry

 An alternative to the metro is the ferry service from Montreal's Old Port to Île Ste-Hélène, the island adjacent to the circuit.
-The trip is quick, with a one-way fare of $5.50 CAD.
-The ferry service generally runs once an hour, however there's a special schedule for race weekend and it's generally less crowded than the metro, offering a more relaxed and scenic journey to the circuit.
+The trip is quick, with a one-way fare setting you back $4.40 ($6 CAD).
+The ferry service generally runs once an hour, however there's a special schedule for race weekend, with the ferry running every 30 minutes.
+While race weekend crowds are unavoidable, the ferry is generally less crowded than the metro, offering a more relaxed and scenic journey to and from the circuit.
 For more information about the ferry service, click here.

 Bus